department-of-veterans-affairs/vets-design-system-documentation/src/_components/tabs.md

 # Tabs

 <div class="va-introtext" markdown="1">
-Tabs organize related groups of content (within the same hierarcy level) into discrete views that a user can easier navigate between.</div>
+Tabs organize related groups of content (within the same hierarchical level) into discrete views that a user can easier navigate between.</div>

 ## Examples